-Martin Hladký
+Martina Kneiflová

-martin.hladky@cz.ey.com
+martina.kneiflova@cz.ey.com

-+420 225 335 645
++420 225 335 295

 The amendment to the Investment Incentives Act took effect on 1 May 2015.
-This amendment introduced new forms of investment incentives (real estate tax exemption), special industrial zones and more favorable conditions for obtaining investment incentives (e.g., reducing the number of required new job positions, and cancelling the condition that investment must be funded by the investor's own capital).
+This amendment introduced new forms of investment incentives (real estate tax exemption), special industrial zones and more favorable conditions for obtaining investment incentives (e.g., reducing the number of required new job positions and canceling the condition that investment must be funded by the investor's own capital).